 Zorb options: no, there is not just one way of rolling down a hill!

 As we turned up at the zorb site, my curiosity and silent sarcasm quickly turned into excitement.
-Unlike bungy, where fear reigns your every move and second prior to your toes leaving the platform edge, zorbing just has you laugh, and perhaps baffled, or even apprehensive in case you’re not the type that enjoys spinning too much.
+Unlike bungy, where fear reigns your every move and second prior to your toes leaving the platform edge, zorbing just as you laugh, and perhaps baffled, or even apprehensive in case you’re not the type that enjoys spinning too much.
 But once at the site, your focus is immediately turned towards the zorb menu.
-That’s right, there is not just one way of rolling down a hill in a plastic ball!
+That’s right; there is not just one way of rolling down a hill in a plastic ball!

 Zorbonauts, as eager participants are called, can choose between three tracks:

 - the Zig-Zag,

 - and Zorbit, the speed track.